jorgebucaran/hyperapp/docs/api/app.md

 If they need to communicate with each other, then subscriptions and effects for each app can be used for that purpose.

-However, if one is nested within another, then the containing app would naturally have more control over the nested app, not only by controlling what can be used for the nested app’s [mount node](#node) but also by utilizing the nested app’s [returned dispatch function](#instrumentation).
+However, if one is nested within another, then the containing app would naturally have more control over the nested app, not only by controlling what can be used for the nested app's [mount node](#node) but also by utilizing the nested app's [returned dispatch function](#instrumentation).